Health and appearance of Michael Jackson: Eccentric lifestyle

-In September 1986, the National Enquirer reported Jackson would sleep in an oxygen chamber to turn 150.
-Later editor Nick Maier declared that the story wasn't true.
-He said a polaroid of Jackson lying in the chamber was provided by Jackson's press representative.
+In September 1986, the National Enquirer reported that Jackson slept in an oxygen chamber in order to prolong his life.
+Later editor Nick Maier declared that the story was not true.
+He said a Polaroid of Jackson lying in the chamber was provided by Jackson's press representative.
 Maier added: "Many celebrities try to create a buzz around themselves.
 And Michael Jackson did exactly that.
-In the end, that backfired…" Jackson used his eccentric image to cover his skin condition before speaking about it in public.
+In the end, that backfired..."
+Jackson used his eccentric image to cover his skin condition before speaking about it in public.

 Depression

 Jackson's daughter stated her father had depression and had been prescribed antidepressants.
 Jackson stated he used to cry from loneliness as a child starting at the age of eight or nine.
-Jackson said the acne had a bad effect on his personality and depressed him.
-He hadn't looked at people when he had been talking and hadn't wanted to go out, but stated he had learned to feel better about himself and things had changed.
+Jackson said his acne had a bad effect on his personality and depressed him.
+He had not looked at people when he had been talking and had not wanted to go out, but stated he had learned to feel better about himself and things had changed.

 Jackson stated in his biography he had one of the most difficult periods in his life when he was making Off the Wall.
 He felt isolated having only very few close friends.
 He used to walk through his neighborhood hoping to meet somebody he could talk to and who might become a friend.
 "Success definitely brings on loneliness", he added.
 "I've learned to cope better with these things and now I don't get nearly as depressed as I used to".